Benawi/Microverse-Awesome-books/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 - I would like to thank Microverse program for providing me this great chance.
-- Again I would like to thank[Cindy Shin](https://www.behance.net/adagio07) the author of [the original design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015), as required by the [Creative Commons License](https://creativecommons.org/licenses/) and for project requirements

 <p align="right">(<a href="#readme-top">back to top</a>)</p>